 Along with other structures, the cubital tunnel contains ulnar nerve.
-Compression of ulnar nerve in this tunnel causes cubital tunnel syndrome.
+Compression of the ulnar nerve in this tunnel causes cubital tunnel syndrome.

-The ulnar nerve is the terminal branch of the medial cord of the brachial plexus, and contains fibres from the C8 and T1 spinal nerve roots.
+The ulnar nerve is the terminal branch of the medial cord of the brachial plexus, and contains fibers from the C8 and T1 spinal nerve roots.
 It descends the arm just anterior to the medial intermuscular septum and later pierces this septum in the final third of its length.
 Progressing underneath the septum and adjacent to the triceps muscle, it traverses the cubital tunnel to enter the forearm where it passes between the two heads of the flexor carpi ulnaris muscle.

 This anatomical arrangement has two implications for the nerve As it lies some distance from the axis of rotation of the elbow joint, movement of the elbow, therefore, requires the nerve to both stretch and slide through the cubital tunnel.
 Sliding has the greatest role in this process, although the nerve itself can stretch by up to 5 mm.

 There is an increase in intraneural pressure with elbow flexion.
-I addition, the shape of elbow becomes oval to elipse, narrowing canal by 55%.
+I addition, the shape of the elbow becomes oval to elipse, narrowing canal by 55%.

 Risk Factors for Cubital Tunnel Syndrome